dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 }
 ```

 The `DistributedCache.getCacheFiles()` returns all the files in the cache.
+Since we have only one file, we will get the first file in the acache.
 The `FileUtils class` reads the file and returns the Map with key as `userid` and value as `username`.

 The code `FileUtils` is shown below: